computational-linguistics-class/computational-linguistics-class.github.io/resources.md

 - There is a [Coursera course on Python](https://www.coursera.org/course/interactivepython) running now.
 - [Scikit-learn](http://scikit-learn.org/stable/) is an amazingly easy library for doing machine learning in Python.
 It is also wonderfully verbosely documented with tons of examples.
 - [Kaggle has some tutorials on sklearn](https://www.kaggle.com/c/data-science-london-scikit-learn/visualization)
-- [NLTK](http://www.nltk.org/) is a great library for doing natural language processing in Python.
-It also has an accompanying book called [Intro to NLP in Python](http://www.nltk.org/book/).
-- [spaCy](https://spacy.io) is another excellent Python NLP library.
+- [spaCy](https://spacy.io) is excellent Python NLP library.
 It also has a cleverly named visualization tool, [displaCy](https://spacy.io/usage/visualizers).
+- AllenNLP[https://github.com/allenai/allennlp] is an open-source NLP research library from [AI2](http://www.allenai.org), built on PyTorch

 Using python 3.5+ on biglab
 ====================================